GokeAT/Group-project-/README.md

 # Architecture

 Reasons why we have chosen to use **Jenkins** over Azure Dev Ops for Pipeline:
-•	Jenkins is open source, easy to install and it is ‘FREE’ to use
+* Jenkins is open source, easy to install and it is ‘FREE’ to use
-•	Jenkins contains a wide variety of plugins to use for automation
+* Jenkins contains a wide variety of plugins to use for automation
-•	Jenkins is available for all platforms; Windows, Linux & Mac OS
+* Jenkins is available for all platforms; Windows, Linux & Mac OS
-•	Microsoft Azure DevOps has a difficult integration process with non-Microsoft products
+* Microsoft Azure DevOps has a difficult integration process with non-Microsoft products
-•	Azure Pipeline is very straightforward which makes it difficult to develop complex workflows
+* Azure Pipeline is very straightforward which makes it difficult to develop complex workflows

 Reasons why we have chosen **Terraform** over Ansible:
-•	Terraform allows for Orchestration as well as deployment
+* Terraform allows for Orchestration as well as deployment
-•	Terraform can efficiently perform build, version and alter the infrastructure.
+* Terraform can efficiently perform build, version and alter the infrastructure.
-•	Terraform supports multiple providers.
+* Terraform supports multiple providers.
 Thus, users can handle multi-cloud environments in the same language
-•	Terraform consists of a command-line interface that can provide infrastructure in a simple code
+* Terraform consists of a command-line interface that can provide infrastructure in a simple code
-•	Terraform also allows for deployment of load balancers as required for this project
+* Terraform also allows for deployment of load balancers as required for this project

 Reasons why we have chosen **Kubernetes** over Docker Swarm:
-•	Shows error logs and information on state of cluster resources allowing for efficient troubleshooting
+* Shows error logs and information on state of cluster resources allowing for efficient troubleshooting
-•	Kubernetes supports autoscaling on Cluster and Pod level
+* Kubernetes supports autoscaling on Cluster and Pod level
-•	Although Docker swarm is easy to get started with, Kubernetes supports higher demands with more complexity
+* Although Docker swarm is easy to get started with, Kubernetes supports higher demands with more complexity

 # Front End Design

-Below is an image showcasing an example of the front end of the application
+Below is an image showcasing an example of the front end of the application:

 # Back End Design

-Below is an image showcasing an example of the back end of the application
+Below is an image showcasing an example of the back end of the application:

+# Costs

+Running costs have also been calculated, showing our monthly estimates & how they can be improved:

 # Authors